MoralesMortales/MoralesMortales/README.md

 - 👋 Hi there, I’m Carlos Morales

-- 🦅 I'm interested in learning everything related to full-stack development and exploring additional programming languages that could be useful for improving my productivity.
+- 🦅 I'm interested in learning everything related to full-stack development and exploring additional programming languages that could be useful for me.

 - 🌱 I'm currently learning C++, Python and Web Development.